ivaylov/Binance-Price-Alert/README.md

 ![Alt text](https://raw.githubusercontent.com/ivaylov/Binance-Market-Alert/main/Example.png?raw=true "notification")

 This small code searches all Binance markets and compares 24-hour top price and current price if equal and greater than 0% increase in 24 hours.
 This is means that founded crypto increasing at the moment.
+For a more visual look please open the file "Binance-Market-Alert.ipynb" on this browser.

 ### Requirements
 1. pip install python-binance